Overview of the Sex Offender Register.

 It is important to understand that the ViSOR database is very private and securely held.
 The public have no routine access to it.
 They can only have access to selective information through the strict provisions of Sarah’s Law, usually meaning that someone can check to see if a person becoming newly involved with their family is a registered sex offender.
 But in this event, the Police would normally be expected to disclose such information to the new family anyway and make the relevant safeguarding referrals.

-The second part of being ‘on the register’ is that the person must receive home visits from the Police’s Public Protection Unit (PPU).
+The second part of being on the sex offender register is that the person must receive home visits from the Police’s Public Protection Unit (PPU).
 In some areas this unit may be called MOSOVO, SOMU, JIGSAW or OMU.
 They may occasionally decide to visit places of work if they believe they contain a relevant risk.
 The Police will usually be in plain clothes and will use un-marked police cars.
 They may use the first visits to complete a risk assessment to determine how regularly they need to revisit.
 If the person remains stable and compliant the visits will be reduced.
 The purpose of the visits is to check that the person is using the registered address, to record and check on any children or vulnerable adults who also reside at or visit the address, and that the address is in general good repair and is suitable.
 The Police visitors will also make professional judgements about whether any immediate neighbours need to be informed, but in our experience this is unlikely unless there have been contact sexual offences.
 Where a person is moving to a new address it would be normal practice for the Police to approve the address beforehand.
 The Police’s Public Protection Unit will also liaise with the Probation Service if they are involved with the person.

-Remember, as former Probation Officers, the Safer Lives team have extensive experience of working with people on the Register and of the joint working between the Probation Service and Public Protections Units.
+Remember, as former Probation Officers, the Safer Lives team have extensive experience of working with people on the Register and of the joint working arrangements between the Probation Service and Public Protections Units.
 We can help you to understand how it could impact on you.

 Look out for the upcoming blog on Sexual Harm Prevention Orders which usually run alongside sex offender registration.